-The Small-mouthed Salamander population on Pelee Island is small and the salamanders themselves are difficult to distinguish from other salamanders on Pelee Island without the assistance of genetic testing.
-A recent research study that used genetic testing to distinguish between the salamander species on Pelee Island found only 6 of 455 salamanders sampled were Small-mouthed Salamanders.
-The majority of salamanders sampled were Unisexual Ambystoma.
+The Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent) populations on Pelee Island are small and the salamanders themselves are difficult to distinguish from other salamander species without the assistance of genetic testing.
+Continuing to manage the salamander complex will support recovery for all associated salamander species at risk.
 Given the lack of population estimates, there is a need to focus on conducting inventories of recent breeding sites and monitoring population trends and habitat usage.
-Approaches to recovery will focus on working in collaboration with the local community to monitor current populations, manage current habitat effectively, increase the amount of suitable habitat available for Small-mouthed Salamander, and increase our knowledge of potential threats to the species.
+Approaches to recovery will focus on working in collaboration with the local community to monitor current populations, manage current habitat effectively, increase the amount of suitable habitat available for Small-mouthed Salamander and dependent unisexuals, and increase our knowledge of potential threats to the species.

-Government's Recovery Goal for the Small-mouthed Salamander The government's goal for the recovery of the Small-mouthed Salamander is to ensure a viable, self-sustaining Ontario population by managing threats and increasing population abundance, distribution, and connectivity.
+Government's Recovery Goal for the Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population)

+The government's goal for the recovery of the Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) is to ensure long-term viability and persistence of the Ontario populations by managing threats and increasing population abundance, distribution and connectivity.